benjymous/annotations/sandman/sandman.38.md

   Another reference to value.
 Note the grandfather's eyes are the same as Vassily's.
 The storyteller becomes the story.

+## See also

+  Vassily's daughter appeared in an unpublished story, _Marquee Moon_.
+More info can be found [here](http://www.blastoffcomics.com/2017/10/hellblazing-under-a-marquee-moon/).

 ## Credits

 - Originally collated and edited by Greg Morrow.